PaloAltoNetworks/prisma-cloud-docs/api/descriptions/images/defender_layer_get.md

 Returns the the Prisma Cloud Compute Defender in as a layer that can be used in an AWS Lambda implementation.

+## cURL Request

-A curl command to access this endpoint may resemble the following code snippet:
+Refer to the following example cURL command:

 ```bash
 $ curl -k \